jasshuang/Python_Challenge/README.md

 # Python_Challenge

 ## PyBank Instructions
 In this Challenge, I am tasked with creating a Python script to analyze the financial records of a company.
-You will be given a financial dataset called budget_data.csv.
+I was given a financial dataset called budget_data.csv.
 The dataset is composed of two columns: "Date" and "Profit/Losses".

 My task is to create a Python script that analyzes the records to calculate each of the following values: